Sandakan/PahanaEdu/README.md

 ## Environment Variable Setup

-**IMPORTANT:** The `.env` file must be placed in `src/main/resources/.env` (not the project root).
+**IMPORTANT:** The `db.properties` file must be placed in `src/main/resources/db.properties` (not the project root).
 This is required for the application to start and connect to the database.

-An example file is provided as `src/main/resources/.env.example`.
-Copy it to `.env` and fill in your credentials.
-The `.env` file is excluded from version control.
+An example file is provided as `src/main/resources/db.properties.example`.
+Copy it to `db.properties` and fill in your credentials.
+The `db.properties` file is excluded from version control.

 ## System Architecture